Browse Articles

 What are Modal Verbs in Italian and How Do You Use Them?

-Modal verbs in Italian are the verbs that express a kind of “modality” to the action being talked about, meaning that they express concepts such as desire, possibility, probability, and obligation.
-English and Italian both use modal verbs in a very similar way, so the concept is relatively easy to grasp.
-Just like in English, […]
+The Two-Verb Trick: Mastering Italian Modal Verbs for Beginners Modal verbs in Italian are the verbs that express a kind of “modality” to the action being talked about, meaning that they express concepts such as desire, possibility, probability, and obligation.
+English and Italian both use modal verbs in a very similar way, so the concept […]

 Read more →